 The IST is made up of two assessments designed by Deloitte for this recruitment process; a situational judgement test and a verbal reasoning assessment.

-You have only ONE OPPORTUNITY to complete the test so we would advise you to wait until you are fully prepared before starting your IST.
+You have only ONE OPPORTUNITY to complete the test per campaign so we would advise you to wait until you are fully prepared before starting your IST.

-You should also be aware that the IST will be re-tested at Assessment Centre.
+You should also be aware that the IST may be re-tested at Assessment Centre.
+For access to a detailed briefing on the IST please click here.

-Below is a screenshot from the Online Initial Selection Test.
+Below is a screenshot of the Online Initial Selection Test

-If you pass the Initial Selection Test, you will be given an appointment to attend an Assessment Centre.
+If you pass the Initial Selection Test and your education evidence has been accepted you will be given an appointment to attend an Assessment Centre.
 The Assessment Centre is set in a policing context and requires you to take on the role of a constable.
 It consists of a number of different exercises, including written exercises and role plays.
-During the session your competence in ICT will be checked.
-You will also be asked to complete a re-test of the Initial Selection Test for verification purposes.
+You may also be asked to complete a re-test of the Initial Selection Test for verification purposes.

 The Assessment Centre is designed to assess you against the Competency Values Framework for Policing Professionals* (CVF).